-Our experience in property development and development finance provides you with an edge in the market by achieving your property development financing objectives.
+Our experience over the past 30 years in property development finance, construction loans and property development provides you with an edge in the market by achieving funding objectives, quickly and effectively.

 Property development joint ventures are also available on a case by case basis.

-We have Mortgage Funds, Private Lenders & High Net Worth Investors who will lend construction finance without presales before commencement of construction.
+We have Mortgage Funds, Private Lenders & High Net Worth Investors who will lend construction loans without presales before commencement of construction.

 We have very large investors that can provide 1st mortgages up to $1b and 2nd mortgages up to $100M or more for projects that do not comply with normal Bank criteria or the loan amount is too large for a private lender or mortgage fund to finance.